SOFTWARE-CLINIC/featurebook/README.md

     -p, --port <port>  port on which to listen to (defaults to 3000)
 ```

-FeatureBook can be used with [Grunt](https://github.com/SOFTWARE-CLINIC/featurebook-grunt-example) or
+FeatureBook can be used with [Gulp](https://github.com/SOFTWARE-CLINIC/featurebook-gulp-example) to generate
-[Gulp](https://github.com/SOFTWARE-CLINIC/featurebook-gulp-example) to generate a system specification as part of your
-continuous integration process.
+a system specification as part of your continuous integration process.

 ## Specification format